Under One Roof: Beehive Management During the Swarming Season in a Single Hive by Nick Withers

 Queen cells produced.

-Changes to worker behaviour.
+Changes to worker behaviour.less foraging, more resting.

 gorging honey.